 There are a few different conditions that may disrupt the balance between glucose and the pancreatic hormones, resulting in high or low blood glucose.
 The most common cause is diabetes.
 Diabetes is a group of disorders associated with insufficient insulin production and/or a resistance to the effects of insulin.
 People with untreated diabetes are not able to process and use glucose normally.
 Those who are not able to produce any or enough insulin (and typically have diabetes autoantibodies) are diagnosed as having type 1 diabetes.
 Those who are resistant to insulin and may or may not be able to produce sufficient quantities of it may have prediabetes or type 2 diabetes.

-Severe, acute changes in blood glucose, either high (hyperglycemia) or low (hypoglycemia), can be life-threatening, causing organ failure, brain damage, coma, and, in extreme cases, death.
+Severe, acute changes in blood glucose, either high or low, can be life-threatening, causing organ failure, brain damage, coma, and, in extreme cases, death.
 Chronically high blood glucose levels can cause progressive damage to body organs such as the kidneys, eyes, heart and blood vessels, and nerves.
 Chronic hypoglycemia can lead to brain and nerve damage.

 How is the sample collected for testing?